RichardPoroszlay/Odd-One-Out/doc/functional-specification.md

 ## Current state

+The first and most important purpose of our application is entertainment and spending valuable time.
+The Odd One Out games are intuitive and challenging.
+As scientific publications state, the game helps young children to improve the way of their thinking.
+The game is also good for ability testing such as linguistic and analytic skills measuring.

 The primary function of the program is entertainment.
 It offers a diverse range of game modes that assist young individuals in experiencing the "odd-one-out" phenomenon.
 The fundamental mechanics of the game are designed to enhance logical reasoning skills.
 With its variety,